AdventHealth North Pinellas: Hurricane evacuations

-On September 9, 2017, the hospital was evacuated due to Hurricane Irma.
-The hospital's patients were moved by ambulance to Florida Hospital Wesley Chapel and Florida Hospital Zephyrhills.
+On September 9, 2017, Florida Hospital North Pinellas was evacuated due to Hurricane Irma, and it moved patients by ambulance to Florida Hospital Wesley Chapel and Florida Hospital Zephyrhills.

-On September 27, 2022, the hospital was evacuated for the second time due to Hurricane Ian.
-51 of its patients were moved by ambulance to AdventHealth Tampa, and 23 other patients were relocated to AdventHealth nursing homes in Pasco County and Pinellas County.
+On September 27, 2022, AdventHealth Pinellas was evacuated due to Hurricane Ian.
+It moved 51 patients by ambulance to AdventHealth Tampa, and 23 other patients were relocated to AdventHealth nursing homes in Pasco County and Pinellas County.

-On August 9, 2023, the hospital was evacuated the third time due to Hurricane Idalia.
-60 patients were moved by ambulance to other AdventHealth hospitals.
+On August 9, 2023, the hospital was evacuated due to Hurricane Idalia, and it moved 60 patients by ambulance to other AdventHealth hospitals.

-On October 8, 2024, the hospital was evacuated the fourth time due to Hurricane Milton.
-40 patients were moved by ambulance to other AdventHealth hospitals.
+On October 8, 2024, the hospital was evacuated due to Hurricane Milton, and it moved 40 patients by ambulance to other AdventHealth hospitals.

-Awards
+Awards and recognitions

-In late November 2012, the hospital received the "Large Business of the Year" award from the Tarpon Springs Chamber of Commerce.
+In late November 2012, Florida Hospital North Pinellas received the "Large Business of the Year" award from the Tarpon Springs Chamber of Commerce.

 In December, the hospital received the HIMSS Analytics Stage 7 Award for its electronic health record.
 It was the second hospital in Florida to win this award, following Florida Hospital Flagler.

-In June 2013, the hospital received the Healthcare Advertising Awards silver award for its "I Choose" advertising campaign.
+In June 2013, the medical facility received the Healthcare Advertising Awards silver award for its "I Choose" advertising campaign.